Zinc Deficiency Symptoms, Diagnosis, and Treatments

 The major cause of zinc deficiency can occur when its bioavailability decreases.
 It is not necessary for you to have to consume low-zinc diet food.
 Even if you consume foods that are rich in zinc, if the bioavailability of zinc is zero, it can lead to zinc deficiency.

 According to NCBI, the primary inhibitor of zinc is phytic acid.
-Zinc is an important mineral for lactating women, and their requirement increases.
+Zinc is an important mineral for lactating women, and its requirement is increasing.
 Thus, pregnant and lactating women are at an increased risk of zinc depletion.

 The deficiency in lactating women can affect their children.
 When there is zinc deficiency during the growth period, it can lead to growth failure.